JereTapaninen/cv/shoppinglist/README.md

 This is the frontend for the shoppinglist application.

+The shoppinglist application is an application I made when I was in the process of getting a job from BitFactor.
+This frontend was made using create-react-app and manual programming from that point on.

+The basic idea for the application is to create, manage and remove multiple shoppinglists and shop items in those said lists.

 ## How to run this locally

 * You should first install & run the backend (found <a href="https://github.com/JereTapaninen/shoppinglist-backend">here</a>)